augustl/augustl.com/posts/blog/2019/linus_and_linux_happy_accident.md

 By "immediately", I mean "spent the better part of a week installing it".

 Minix was reasonably popular at the time, and also free, which was a killer combo for a poor university student in Helsinki, Finland.
 Linus ordered Minix in advance.
-A month later, it arrived - in the form of 16 floppy disk.
+A month later, it arrived - in the form of 16 floppy disks.

 Designed by Andrew Tanenbaum, Minix was meant as a teaching aide at mr. Tanenbaum's professorate at an Amsterdam university.
 It was gimped by design, and not really a full blown OS.
 There were patches floating around to improve its usefulness, and one of the more popular and useful were made by Bruce Evans, an Australian.